-I was reminded of this point last week at Axsium’s WFM Forum during a presentation on optimized scheduling.
-Workforce management experts and software vendors agree that an optimized schedule is one that most effectively balances labor supply with customer demand.
-In theory this sounds nice, but it’s often challenging to determine whether or not your business has achieved it.
+Let’s think about this in terms of schedule optimization.
+Workforce management experts and software vendors agree that an optimized schedule and scheduling process is one that most effectively balances labor supply with customer demand.
+That’s easy to say.
+But it’s often much harder to determine whether your business has achieved it.

-In his presentation, Mike Scizak, Director of Corporate Retail Operations Support and Labor at Albertsons, provided a more practical definition: “An optimized schedule is one in which it takes the same amount of time to perform a transaction (or any piece of work) regardless of volume.”
+I was reminded of this point last week during a presentation on schedule optimization at Axsium’s WFM Forum.
+In his presentation, Director of Corporate Retail Operations Support and Labor at Albertsons Mike Scizak provided a more practical definition: “An optimized schedule is one in which it takes the same amount of time to perform a transaction (or any piece of work) regardless of volume.”

 Comparing the required time to the scheduled time lets you quickly assess if you are overstaffed or understaffed.
 Do you want to see how effective your schedule was?
 Divide actual results by the number of hours worked.
 The findings tell you how long it took your staff to perform a task.

 You can compare this metric to the expected time—your labor standard.
 This will let you measure how well-optimized your schedule was, as well as your workforce’s productivity.

 Finally, this definition of optimization can be used anywhere, any time.
 For example, a manager can observe his workers performing a task.
 With some simple math, they can figure out if they are overstaffed or understaffed and adjust accordingly.